FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Treatment Options for Seizures in Dogs

-The treatment for your dog’s seizures will depend on the cause of the seizures.
+Treating seizures will depend on the cause.
 For example, if the seizures are caused by distemper, this disease needs to be treated immediately in addition to anti-seizure medication.
 Or if the seizures are caused by a household chemical, the treatment might be removal of the chemical along with seizure suppression therapy.

-If the cause of your dog’s seizures cannot be determined, your veterinarian may prescribe medications such as Phenobarbitol, Clorazepate, Felbamate and/or Levetiracetam to help prevent future seizures.
+If the cause of your dog’s seizures cannot be determined and he has one or more episodes per month, your veterinarian may prescribe ab antiepileptic drug therapy using medications such as Phenobarbitol, Clorazepate, Felbamate and/or Levetiracetam to help prevent future seizures (1).

-What are the other treatments for seizures in dogs
+What are the Alternative Treatments for Seizures in Dogs?

 Other treatments are surgery, which is very expensive and usually only performed if your dog has a life-threatening medical condition, or “kindling,” an experimental procedure that applies frequent low-voltage electric stimulus to your dog’s brain.